 - Document everything — future you (and your team) will thank you.

-In conclusion, full-stack development isn’t about knowing every framework — it’s about thinking like an architect and executing like an engineer.
+In conclusion, End-to-end development isn’t about knowing every framework — it’s about thinking like an architect and executing like an engineer.
 By focusing on system design, performance, and user empathy, you’ll build applications that don’t just work today but thrive tomorrow.

 Explore more about scalable architectures and modern web solutions on MDN Web Docs.